awsdocs/aws-step-functions-developer-guide/doc_source/concepts-state-machine-data.md

 ## Data Format<a name="concepts-state-machine-data-format"></a>

-State machine data is represented by JSON text, so you can provide values using any data type supported by JSON:
+State machine data is represented by JSON text, so you can provide values using any data type supported by JSON\.

 **Note**
 Numbers in JSON text format conform to JavaScript semantics\.
 These numbers typically correspond to double\-precision [IEEE\-854](https://standards.ieee.org/findstds/standard/854-1987.html) values\.